MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 	```bash
 	dotnet --version
 	```
-Verify the output is 3.0.100 or higher, then follow the instructions below depending on your setup (Visual Studio, Visual Studio Code, or directly the command line).
+Verify the output is `3.0.100` or higher, then follow the instructions below depending on your setup (Visual Studio, Visual Studio Code, or directly the command line).

 ### Update Q# projects in Visual Studio

 1. Update to the latest version of Visual Studio 2019, see [here](https://docs.microsoft.com/visualstudio/install/update-visual-studio?view=vs-2019) for instructions
 2. Open your solution in Visual Studio
-3. From the menu, select Build > Clean Solution
+3. From the menu, select **Build** -> **Clean Solution**
 4. In each of your .csproj files, update the target framework to `netcoreapp3.0` (or `netstandard2.1` if it is a library project).
 	That is, edit lines of the form:
 	```xml